aymanshoity/aymanshoity/README.md

 ## 2.Tour Terra
 ### Live Link: https://tourterra.netlify.app/
-It is a tour Guide Maangement website for Booking tours around bangladesh's Most Beutiful Locations built with HTML,CSS,JS AND REACT JS in front-end and Node.js, Express.js in backend.
+It is a tour Guide Maangement website for Booking tours around bangladesh's Most Beutiful Locations built with React.js in front-end and Node.js, Express.js in backend.

 ## 3.Book Shelves
 ### Live Link: [https://bookshelves2024.netlify.app/]
-It's an online Library MAngement system allow the Readers to see all categories of books and borrow them according to the availability.
+It's an online Library MAngement system allow the Readers to see all categories of books and borrow them according to the availability.The sytem is built with React.js in front-end and Node.js, Express.js in backend.

 ## 4. Kids Kingdom
 ### Live Link: (https://kidskingdom2024.netlify.app/)
 It's an e-commerce website selling 6 famouss brands toy brands name RFL ,Gazi, Frank, Winfun ,Funskool and Mattle.
-In this project I have used HTML,CSS,JS AND REACT JS in front-end and in the backend MONGODB has been used
+In this project I have used React.js in front-end and Node.js, Express.js in backend.